 - Vehicles, including cars and aircraft

 To recap, if an out-of-control vehicle or tornado damages your home, the hazard insurance policy would pay for the cost to repair or rebuild your home.
-However, if a fire blazed through your bedroom and you were left with only the clothes on your back, the hazard insurance would not be enough to cover the replacement costs of your clothes and personal effects.
+However, if a fire blazed through your bedroom and left you with only the clothes on your back, the hazard insurance wouldn’t be enough to cover the replacement costs of your clothes and personal items.

 That’s where other components of your homeowners insurance policy take over.

-Homeowners insurance protects you financially from various types of damage, as specified in your policy, as well as theft, if you have contents coverage.
+Now for some clarity concerning hazard insurance versus homeowners insurance.
+Homeowners insurance protects you financially from various types of damage – as specified in your policy – as well as theft, if you have contents coverage.
 It also covers medical bills if someone is injured at your house and any legal costs if they decide to sue you, in addition to damage caused by: